marionbarker/loopdocs/docs/operation/loop-settings/pump-commands.md

     ![img/pod-settings-basal-delivery.png](img/pod-settings-basal-delivery.png){width="250"}
     {align="center"}

-* Alarms: This line displays Alerts or Alarms.
+* Alarms: This line displays Alerts or Alarms; tapping on it, or on the accompanying banner displayed in the HUD, acknowledges the alert

-    * If your Pod is beeping an alarm, this line will display information about the alarm.
-By clicking on this line, you can clear or "snooze" the alarm status.
+    * If your Pod is beeping an alert, this line will display information about the alert.
+Tapping on the alert clears or "snoozes" the alert status.
     * If your Pod is screaming, it's time to change it.
-Tapping on this line stimulates an immediate report of the actual error.
+Tapping on this line stimulates an immediate reading of the actual error (normally this happens at the next CGM reading).
+    * There were overwhelming requests during initial testing to minimize the "beeping" of pods.
+You can turn on additional beeps by enabling [Confirmation Beeps](pump-commands.md#pod-diagnostics).
+        * Expiration Reminder - Loop notification only, no pod beeps
+        * 72 Hours Expiration - Loop notification and pod beeps (pod beeps continue  once per hour until alert is acknowledged)
+        * 79 Hour Alert - Loop notification and pod beeps (pod beeps continue every 15 minutes until alert is acknowledged)

     ![img/pod-settings-alarms.png](img/pod-settings-alarms.png){width="250"}
     {align="center"}